Where Are We in the Current Business Cycle?

 How to Protect Your Investments in Any Phase

-Many people don't recognize the business cycle well.
-So before Great Recession hit, they did not get out of the stock market in time.
-On the other hand, many people often fear putting too much money into the stock market in the beginning of the expansion cycle, when it is the right time to do so.
+Many people who failed to recognize the state of the business cycle did not get out of the stock market before the Great Recession hit.
+Making matters worse, they fear to get back into the stock market at the beginning of an expansion cycle.
+That's the right time to do so.

-Although you can't time the market, you can improve your returns by knowing where we are in the business cycle.
-You can then adjust your asset allocation to take advantage of the phases.
+While you can't time the market perfectly, you can improve your returns by getting better at reading the business cycle.
+You then can adjust your asset allocation to take advantage of the phases.

 - Expansion: The economy grows a healthy 2 to 3 percent.
 Stocks enter a bull market.

 - Peak: The economy grows more than 3 percent.
 Inflation sends prices up.
 There are asset bubbles.
 The stock market is in a state of "irrational exuberance."
 Talking heads announce we are in a "new normal."
-Authors publish books entitled "Dow 30,000."
+Authors publish books with titles such as "Dow 30,000."

 - Contraction: Economic growth slows but isn't negative.
 Stocks enter a bear market.

-- Trough: The economy contracts.
-That signals a recession.
+- Trough: The economy contracts, which signals a recession.
 Economic experts predict it will continue for years.

-Since June 2009, the economy has been in the expansion phase.
-That's nine years.
-Historically, expansion phases last five years or so.
+Expansion phases usually last five years or so.
 As a result, many people are warning that a recession is just around the corner.

-But there hasn't been any inflation.
-That’s a typical warning sign that expansion is reaching its peak.
+But there hasn't been troubling levels of inflation, which is the warning sign that expansion is reaching its peak.
 Instead of inflation, there are asset bubbles.
 In 2015, it was in the U.S. dollar.
 The weak demand for the euro contributed to a strong dollar.
 There was an asset bubble in housing prices right before the 2008 recession.
 Sometimes the irrational exuberance of a peak takes place in asset prices without generating overall inflation.

-You should consult a certified financial planner to find specific funds or stocks.
-But there are generally-accepted guidelines for what tends to do better in each phase of the business cycle:
+Consult a certified financial planner when you want to buy specific funds or stocks.
+Here are some guidelines for what tends to do better in each phase of the business cycle:

-Contraction: Sit tight.
+- Contraction: Sit tight.
 If you haven’t sold stocks by the time the economy contracts, it’s probably too late.
 You could move some assets into bonds or cash, but keep some in stocks.
 You want to catch the rebound when it occurs.
-Most investors sell stocks when the contraction is already well underway and don’t buy them until it’s too late.
+Most investors sell stocks when the contraction is already well underway.
+They don’t buy them until it’s too late.
 A recession or bear market usually lasts six to 18 months.

-Peak: Sell stocks, commodities, and junk bonds.
+- Peak: Sell stocks, commodities, and junk bonds.
 Increase the proportion of cash and fixed income.
 The safest are U.S. Treasury bonds, savings bonds, and municipal bonds.
 When interest rates are high, buy short-term bond funds and money market funds.
 As interest rates fall, a switch to corporate bonds provides a higher return with greater risk.
 Add gold until it's about 10 percent of your portfolio.
 It's a good hedge against inflation.
 It’s also the best protection during a stock market crash.
-That's because gold prices rise for 15 days after any crash.

 As you can imagine, it's incredibly difficult to sell stocks when everyone else is bragging about how much they're making.
-That's why timing the market is almost impossible.
+Timing the market is almost impossible.
 Instead, be conservative.
 Never have 100 percent of your investments in any one asset class.

 Instead, make sure your investments are diversified.
 Gradually shift the proportion to stay in tune with the business cycle.
 Always work with a financial planner to make sure the allocation matches your personal goals.